tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

         Build a sorted harmonics object from a list of other harmonics objects

+        Arguments:

-        Inputs: list of harmonics object to be merged
+            list of harmonics object to be merged

-        Options:
+        Keyword arguments:

             harmonics objects contain date information

             sort harmonics objects by date information